dummy-ilh/MINE/ML/Google_glossary.md

 Without convolutions, a machine learning algorithm would have to learn a separate weight for every cell in a large tensor.
 For example, a machine learning algorithm training on 2K x 2K images would be forced to find 4M separate weights.
 Thanks to convolutions, a machine learning algorithm only has to find weights for every cell in the convolutional filter, dramatically reducing the memory needed to train the model.
 When the convolutional filter is applied, it is simply replicated across cells such that each is multiplied by the filter.

-See Introducing Convolutional Neural Networks in the Image Classification course for more information.

 convolutional filter

 One of the two actors in a convolutional operation.
 (The other actor is a slice of an input matrix.)
 A convolutional filter is a matrix having the same rank as the input matrix, but a smaller shape.
 For example, given a 28x28 input matrix, the filter could be any 2D matrix smaller than 28x28.

 In photographic manipulation, all the cells in a convolutional filter are typically set to a constant pattern of ones and zeroes.
 In machine learning, convolutional filters are typically seeded with random numbers and then the network trains the ideal values.

-See Convolution in the Image Classification course for more information.

 convolutional layer